-Firstly, if you want to be a Deputy, you must:
+If you want to be a Deputy, you must:

-- Live in Guernsey (for at least two years before the election)
+- live in Guernsey (for at least two years before the election)

 To do this, you might try some of these:

-Prepare a manifesto: This could be a booklet or even just a sheet of paper in which the candidate explains what they think about a range of topics; for example: schools, hospitals or parks.
+- Prepare a manifesto: This could be a booklet or even just a sheet of paper in which the candidate explains what they think about a range of topics; for example: schools, hospitals or parks.

-Place posters around the electoral district.
+- Place posters around the electoral district.

-Place advertisements in the local newspaper.
+- Place advertisements in the local newspaper.

-Build a profile: This may include creating a website, using social media (Twitter/Facebook/other) and volunteering for high profile roles in the community.
+- Build a profile: This may include creating a website, using social media (Twitter/Facebook/other) and volunteering for high profile roles in the community.

 At the end of the election campaign, the electors vote for the candidates they would like to be their Deputies.
-There are five or six Deputies for each Electoral District.
+38 Deputies will be selected and will hold their position for four years.